How To Pack Test Strips for Shipping

 Step 3: Calculate Your Date Range

-This process helps the review team calculate fair pricing and ensures your items meet their freshness standards.
+This process helps the review team determine the correct expiration category for your order. and ensures your items meet their freshness standards.

 Step 4: Place Your Online Order